auth0-cookbook/spa_react_javascript_store/README.md

 Once you log in, you should return to the home page.

 To trigger a login transaction, you can also click on the **"MYBYTE"** button, which requires a successful user login for access. **"MYBYTE"** is an account page that presents you with all your user information.
-Under the hood, this page calls the Auth0 Eats Customers API to obtain your rewards data.
+Under the hood, this page calls the Auth0 Eats Rewards API to obtain your rewards data.
 This transaction requires a valid access token to be successful.

 Click on the **"LOG OUT"** button.
 You should return to the home page.